The online experiences of children in Australia

 eSafety’s 'Keeping Kids Safe Online' survey explores the benefits, opportunities and risks that the online world offers children in Australia.

 The digital world is deeply embedded in the lives of children in Australia, offering connection, creativity, and learning.
-Online activities also carry a degree of risk of having negative online experiences.
+Online activities also carry a degree of risk of negative online experiences.
+Supporting children to safely navigate these risks and avoid harm is a global challenge.

-Our ‘Keeping Kids Safe Online’ reports and snapshot series explore the online participation and experiences of children aged 10 to 17, including the perceived benefits of being online, potentially risky online activities and exposure to negative online experiences.
+Our ‘Keeping Kids Safe Online’ report and snapshot series explore the perceived benefits of being online, potentially risky online activities, exposure to negative online experiences and digital parenting practices in the year prior to the implementation of the age restrictions.

 On this page: